ŋaren crîþa 9 vlefto: Ŋarâþ Crîþ v9

 The genitive-case nominalized form is sometimes used to form another type of relative clause, especially when the common argument in the embedded clause is an oblique argument.
 This use is chiefly informal, with the participle form (perhaps in an applicative voice) being preferred in formal language.

-The instrumental-case nominalized form is used as a resultative:
+The instrumental-case nominalized form is often used as a resultative, especially as an adjunct to the verb ⟨eþit⟩:

 šinen m·olon mêntreveca sâna elto gasnelsal.